corda/corda/docs/source/hello-world-flow.rst

 ``FlowLogic.call``.

 We will define two ``FlowLogic`` instances communicating as a pair.
 The first will be called ``Initiator``, and will be run by the sender of the IOU.
 The other will be called ``Acceptor``, and will be run by the recipient.
+We group them together using a class (in Java) or a singleton object (in Kotlin) to show that they are conceptually related.

 Overwrite the existing template code with the following:

 .. container:: codeset